 £50 per session.

-My specialist areas include addiction, substance dependency, relationships, eating disorders, family of origin, anxiety, childhood trauma and abuse.
-I am contactable by phone in order to arrange a free consultation.
+My specialist areas include addiction, substance dependency, relationships, eating disorders, family of origin, anxiety, childhood trauma and abuse, parenting and parenting self.
+I am contactable by phone or email in order to arrange a free consultation.